parallaxinc/PropWare/README.md

 wonderfully easy way to build your binaries.
 If you are an Eclipse user, CMake provides a simple command that will generate an Eclipse project for you (no need for a special Propeller plugin!).
-JetBrains' new C++ IDE, ([CLion](http://www.jetbrains.com/clion/)), supports CMake out-of-the-box and is the recommended tool for use with PropWare applications.
+JetBrains' new C++ IDE, ([CLion](http://www.jetbrains.com/clion/)), supports CMake out-of-the-box and is the recommended tool for use with %PropWare applications.

 ### Key Features